Skip to content

 Controllers should use the App\Traits\ApiResponseTrait to generate responses.

-• sendSuccess($data, $message, $code): Standard success response.
+• sendSuccess($data, $statusCode): Standard success response.

-• sendError($message, $code, $errors): Standard error response.
+• sendError($message, $statusCode): Standard error response.

 OpenAPI (Swagger) Documentation